Schedule

 Key resources: R for Data Science (2e) by Hadley Wickham, Mine Çetinkaya-Rundel, and Garrett Grolemund, Preceptor’s Primer for Bayesian Data Science by David Kane, Analyzing US Census Data: Methods, Maps, and Models in R by Kyle Walker.

-See the home pages for positron.tutorials, r4ds.tutorials, primer.tutorials, and tidycensus.tutorials for installation instructions.
+See the home pages for vscode.tutorials and primer.tutorials.

 Always reinstall the relevant package before starting a new tutorial.
 Example for primer.tutorials: